Parametrized systems of generalized polynomial equations: first applications to fewnomials: Main result for equations

-Thereby, $P$ is the coefficient polytope, $D$ is the monomial dependency subspace, and $\LL$ is the monomial difference subspace.
-Further, the matrix $E = \IL \, M^*$ is given by the (incidence) matrix $\IL$ and a generalized inverse $M^*$ of $M = \mB \, \IL$. \end{thm} \begin{proof} We reformulate the polynomial equations for $x \in \R^n_>$,
+Here, $\setP$ is the coefficient polytope, $D$ is the monomial dependency subspace, $\LL$ is the monomial difference subspace, and the matrix $E = \IL \, M^*$ is given by the (incidence) matrix $\IL$ and a generalized inverse $M^*$ of $M = B \, \IL$. \end{thm}